mjkelly/blog.michaelkelly.org/content/posts/oatmeal.md

 draft: true
 ---

-There is a very very good way to make oatmeal that is different from what's on the box.
+There is a very good way to make oatmeal that is different from what's on the box.
 This results in a hearty, porridge-y breakfast.
 The key parts are using more than twice called-for amount of water, and adding ground flaxseed.

-Once it's done, it's a great base to add spices or other flavorings to.
+Oatmeal may seem boring, but it's a great consistent base you can build on however you like.
+It's only boring if you let it be boring.

 This makes 2 servings.